 Also located downtown is the Whitaker Center , that offers an cinema, Science Center, and a performance theater.
 The science center is 3 floors of exhibits, experiments and programs.
 It also offers a play/imagination area for children under 5.
 If you are local, consider buying a year long membership for unlimited access to the Science Center and other benefits.
 The performance theater is an intimate venue that hosts everything from national acts to local performers.
 Check the website for performance details and admission prices.

 The National Civil War Museum, as stated on the website, is “the only museum in The United States that portrays the entire story of the American Civil War.
 Equally balanced presentations are humanistic in nature without bias to Union or Confederate Causes.”
 Admission prices range from $9-$11, depending on age.
 There is a $40 family pass available for 2 adults and up to 3 students(immediate family members).
-There is a Community Free Day on June 20, 9am – 4pm.
+Check the website for details about Community Free Day.

 For more Civil War history, the historic town of Gettysburg, PA is about 38 miles south of Harrisburg.